 After a year filled with speculations, the band came forward in 1994 with news of a reunion.
 The comeback tour was called “Hell Freezes Over,” with Henley’s previous statement after the breakup.
 He mentioned that the band would only get back together when hell freezes over.

-Seven years following their reunion, the band decided to fire lead and rhythm guitarist Don Felder.
-He also responded by filing two lawsuits against “Eagles, Ltd.” Feldman reportedly sought $50 million in damages.
+The band decided to fire lead and rhythm guitarist Don Felder seven years following their reunion.
+He also responded by filing two lawsuits against “Eagles, Ltd.” Felder reportedly sought $50 million in damages.

-Henley and Frey thought that Feldman should no longer be part of the band creatively, chemistry, and performance-wise.
+Henley and Frey thought Felder should no longer be part of the band creatively, chemistry, and performance-wise.
 They then proceeded to countersue the ex-band member for breach of contract for writing his tell-all book.
 The case got dismissed in 2007 after being settled outside of the court.

 In 2007 and the Eagles continued as Frey, Henley, Walsh, and Schmit.
-In October of the same year, the band released their album Long Road Out of Eden.
+The band released their album Long Road Out of Eden in October of the same year.
 Henley also hinted in interviews about the Long Road Out of Eden being the last Eagles album that the band will make, which it currently is.

 The band kicked off their world tour in support of the album on March 20, 2008, by playing their first show at the O2 Arena in London.
 The tour went on for a good two years to huge success, which showed their lasting popularity.